 “Our website is broken!
 Please fix it right away, we’re losing business!”

-I’m sure that every Dev or Designer has had a client or PM who has asked them to set everything aside to fix their ‘broken website’ .
-“It’s just a small change” they will cry as they email with the details you need to fix the problem.
+“It’s just a small change” they cry as they email with details to fix the problem.
 The real problem for you though isn’t in making the changes, it’s in working out exactly what the issue is in the first place.
-Usually by sending tens of emails and phone calls.
+Usually by exchanging many emails and phone calls.

-Next time you find yourself in this situation, send them this handy guide.
+Next time you find yourself in this situation, use this handy bug report template.
 It doesn’t work for every situation but at least it will get your clients and PMs thinking about how they can better help you to resolve issues.

-10 steps to a better bug report –
+10 steps to writing a better bug report –

-Remember: the best bug and issue reports are ones with exact steps to replicate the issue.
-A screenshot is worth 100 words.
-Even if you can only answer a few of these questions it will go a long way to fixing an issue!
+Remember: the best bug and issue reports are ones with exact steps to replicate the issue and a screenshot is worth 100 words.